troclaux/notes/aws.md

   - predictive scaling: uses machine learning to predict future traffic

 > [!IMPORTANT]
-> Auto Scaling is also available in other AWS services (not using ASGs), such as: ECS, DynamoDB and Aurora
+> Auto Scaling is also available in other AWS services (without using ASGs), such as: ECS, DynamoDB and Aurora

 ### EBS (Elastic Block Store)